riscv-europe/summit-website-development/summit/2024/twgs.md

 The technical work groups of RISC-V get the opportunity to meet face-to-face at this first day of the summit.
 Those meetings are only open to members.

-Additionally there are Tutorials, that are open to all.
+Additionally there are tutorials that are open to all.

 ## Monday Program Overview